Exechocentrus

 Exechocentrus is a genus of Madagascan orb-weaver spiders (family Araneidae) first described by Eugène Simon in 1889.
-It is a bolas-using spider, capturing its prey with one or more sticky drops at the end of a single line of silk rather than in a web.
+They are bolas-using spiders, capturing their prey with one or more sticky drops at the end of a single line of silk rather than in a web.

 Description

 Males of the genus are unknown.
 Females can be distinguished from all other known members of the family Araneidae by the spine-like projections on the cephalothorax.
 One is centrally placed and extends forwards; three are more-or-less upright.
 The total body length is 3.9–5.4 mm.
 The cephalothorax is yellowish-white with brown lines radiating from the fovea and is about as wide as it is long.
 The legs are pale yellowish-white with dark brown markings.
 The abdomen is off white and almost heart-shaped from above.
 The epigyne has a strongly hardened (sclerotized) lip.
 The spermathecae are large and ovoid, with short narrow copulatory ducts.